Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Introduction

-In \cite{NPV}, using the well known theory of Bernoulli shifts, it was provided a full topological and ergodic description of the dynamics of Filippov systems near a sliding Shilnikov orbit $\Gamma.$ In particular, it was established the existence of a set $\Lambda\subset \p M^s$ such that the restriction to $\Lambda$ of the first return map $\pi,$ defined near $\G,$ is topologically conjugate to a Bernoulli shift with infinite topological entropy.
-This ensures $\pi,$ consequently the flow, to be as much chaotic as one wishes.
-In particular, given any natural number $m\geq 1$ one can find infinitely many periodic points of the first return map with period $m$ and, consequently, infinitely many closed orbits near $\G$.
+In \cite{NPV}, using the well-known theory of Bernoulli shifts, a full topological and ergodic description of the dynamics of Filippov systems near a sliding Shilnikov orbit $\Gamma$ was provided.
+In particular, it was established the existence of a set $\Lambda$ such that the restriction to $\Lambda$ of the first return map $\pi$ defined near $\G,$ is topologically conjugate to a Bernoulli shift with infinite topological entropy.
+This ensures that $\pi$ and, consequently, the flow are chaotic.
+As a consequence, given any natural number $m\geq 1,$ one can find infinitely many periodic points of the first return map with period $m$ and, consequently, infinitely many closed orbits near $\G.$ In addition, it was also provided that such a chaotic behavior persists, in some sense, under small perturbations.
+Namely, let $Z_{\al},$ $\al\in\R,$ be a smooth family of Filippov systems such that $Z_0$ has a sliding Shilnikov orbit.
+Then, for $|\al|$ sufficiently small, one can find a set $\Lambda_{\al}$ such that the restriction to $\Lambda_{\al}$ of the perturbed first return map $\pi_{\al}$ is topologically conjugate to a Bernoulli shift, eventually, of finite symbols.
+In this case, one can still find infinitely many closed orbits.

 Our approach consists in finding a set of parameters for which the considered model admits a sliding Shilnikov orbit.
-This ensures, analytically, that for parameters taken in a neighborhood of this set the model behaves chaotically.
+This ensures, analytically, that the model behaves chaotically for parameters taken in a neighborhood of this set.

+The rest of this article is organized as follows.
+In Section \ref{prel},we introduce the essential theory on piecewise smooth vector fields and sliding Shilnikov orbits.
+The main result is stated in Section \ref{mr} while its proof as well as the analysis of the model are provided in Section \ref{proofmr}.
+In Section \ref{simul}, we perform a numerical simulation to exhibit a sliding Shilnikov connection.
+Some conclusion remarks and further directions are provided in Section \ref{sec:conc}.